Said bin Taimur: Early political career

 After completing his year-long study in Baghdad, Said participated in the Omani government upon his return home.
 He became the president of the Council of Ministers in August 1929.
-Sultan Taimur’s inability to govern the state affairs of Oman created an opportunity for a new leader.
+Sultan Said's inability to govern the state affairs of Oman created an opportunity for a new leader.
 The British were very fond of Said and during February 1932, at the age of 21, Said became the new crowned Sultan.
 Sultan Said inherited a country that was heavily in debt to Britain and British India.
 In order to break away from Britain and maintain autonomy, his country needed to regain economic independence.
 Therefore, beginning in 1933, he controlled the budget of the state until being overthrown in 1970.

-Family affairs
+Marriages and children

+In 1933, Said married his first wife, Fatima bint Ali Al Mashani, and later divorced.